 Nutrition Per Serving (Estimate)

-If you are enjoying this Vegan Red Lentil Bolognese Sauce recipe, also check out:
+If you're enjoying this vegan Lentil Bolognese sauce recipe, also check out:

 - Lentil Cabbage Soup